pureskillgg/docs/docs/datascience/adx/csgo/csds/README.md

 - **Will the dataset be distributed under a copyright or other intellectual property license, and/or under applicable terms of use?**
-  Yes, under the DSA, which has similar terms to the [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license][CC BY-NC-SA 4.0].
+  Yes, under the DSA, which has similar terms to the [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license][cc by-nc-sa 4.0].
   Note that the DSA is the license, not the Creative Commons website or their generic version of the license.

 - **Have any third parties imposed IP-based or other restrictions on the data associated with the instances?**